Property, manufacturing woes help trim China's shadow banking

 Trusts have grown more risk averse as regulations tighten, hampering growth.
 Rules issued in April by the China Banking Regulatory Commission (CBRC) hold officers personally accountable for irresponsible lending and requires shareholders to inject capital and liquidity when necessary.

-Cissy Sun, a risk manager at Anxin Trust Co Ltd, said the industry has been hit by regulations prohibiting trusts from using pooled funding.
+Cissy Sun, a risk manager at Anxin Trust Co Ltd (600816.SS), said the industry has been hit by regulations prohibiting trusts from using pooled funding.
 Previously, funds a trust collected from investors buying different products were packaged into loans for a property developer or other borrower.

 Trust companies have cut investment in property as its profitability has fallen, she said.
 China’s house prices suffered their biggest annual decline in nearly four years in October.